Benzodiazepine Addiction Treatment

 Taking the First Step Toward Recovery

 Removing benzodiazepines from a user’s system is the first step toward living a sober life.
 During this detox period, most users slowly taper down their benzo dose or switch to a less potent benzo like Klonopin.
-Tapering down use helps minimize benzodiazepine withdrawal symptoms, such as shaking and hallucinations, and prevent dangerous complications.
+Tapering down use helps minimize benzodiazepine withdrawal symptoms like as anxiety and insomnia and prevent dangerous complications like seizures and hallucinations.

 Benzodiazepine withdrawal can cause grand mal seizures and may even be fatal.
 Never quit “cold turkey” and always seek medically supervised detox for benzos.